-On our last spay-neuter clinic in August, they brought Queenie and four of six of her babies to us to sterilize.
+On one of our spay-neuter clinics in August, 2017, they brought Queenie and four of six of her babies to us to sterilize.
 Unfortunately (or perhaps, fortunately), the puppies were only about 5 weeks old-far, far too young to spay and neuter.
 Queenie was still nursing her babes, and was doing an excellent job.

 We took the family up to the rescue and have cared for the little family ever since.
 Her puppies are now weaned, and sweet Queenie is spayed and ready for a home of her own.

 Queenie was an amazing mother, and a sweeter, more loving dog would be hard to find.
 She is mostly white, and has had some skin problems that are associated with white dogs, fleas, and delicate skin.
 She will need ongoing flea control and good care to keep her skin and coat healthy.

 She is a perfectly sized dog with short hair.
 She is extremely loving and affectionate and would love nothing more than to curl up in your lap.
 Forever.
 Queenie gets along with all the other dogs at the rescue, but she is a people dog, not a dog-dog.
 Aside from her puppies, (she was overjoyed whenever she sees them), she is pretty indifferent to other dogs.